presidoeokuguni/learning-hybrid-IT-Infrastructure/index.md

 I’m currently working on my **Capstone Project**, where I’m designing and documenting a secure, functional IT infrastructure environment.
 I'll be sharing progress and insights on the [Knowledge Base](/blog) check it out!

 Thanks for visiting!
-Whether you're an employer, mentor, or fellow learner — I'm excited you're here!
+Whether you're an employer, mentor, or fellow learner, I'm excited you're here!
 Let's grow together.
 <br><br>

 ### Connect With Me